by Barbara Crowther, Director of Policy and Public Affairs for the Fairtrade Foundation

 Whilst governments, companies and labour unions play the biggest role in change, as shoppers and consumers, we also have a part in the movement towards Living Wages.
 This includes challenging the relentless race to the bottom on prices for goods and services we buy, which continue to hold workers – from shop cleaners and till worker to farm and factory labourers – in poverty.

-So on this day, as the Government debate on minimum vs living wages rages, let’s not be fooled by discounts, offers and always lowest prices, but recommit to genuine living wages, not just here in Britain but for all workers everywhere, and let’s support the businesses and choose the products that are at the forefront of changing working conditions for good.
+So let’s not be fooled by discounts, offers and always lowest prices, but recommit to genuine living wages, not just here in Britain but for all workers everywhere, and let’s support the businesses and choose the products that are at the forefront of changing working conditions for good.